SuteraVR/SuteraVR/README.md

 [日本語版はこちら](./READNE_JP.md)

-# ✨ Features
+## ✨ Design

-- World, avatar, client format, etc.
-- Create an API .
-For example, add on to functions such as cameras, etc., or link worlds to external functions.
+- **Destributed & Decentralized**
+  - You can create a bloom (commonly called an instance) that works as a metaverse platform: play with friends, share worlds and items.
+All blooms communicate with each other, and be able to access contents of other blooms.
+- **Sandbox Enviroment**
   - Complete data processing within the sandbox environment.
 Prevent viruses and malicious scripts from executing and influencing the outside world.
-- Allow users to set permissions for uploading, etc. Limited publication of worlds, etc.
+- **SuteraVR SDK**
+  - You can upload avatars/worlds/items, and attach functions as you like by coding.
+- **Management of Permissions**